CUES Spanning Boundaries Challenge

 - Brief argument as to why the proposed collaboration will be of benefit to UA, not just to the individual team members, or units leading it.

-- Outline of a project that develops, implements and evaluates curricular, programmatic, or pedagogical innovation and scholarship in QI, addressing the challenge identified in Item 1.
+- Outline of a project that develops, implements and evaluates curricular, programmatic, or pedagogical innovation and scholarship in CE & SL, addressing the challenge identified in Item 1.

 B. CVs – Each team member's most current curriculum vitae limited to three single-spaced pages.
 CVs of team members will not count towards the two-page limit.